rknightuk/robblewis.me-jekyll/_posts/2017/2017-05-05-hdr-hisense-tv-ps4.md

 Once I restarted the PS4 and TV, HDR was supported (and looked beautiful in [Horizon Xero Dawn](http://media.rbbl.ws/game/2017/05/01/horizon-zero-dawn/)) 🎉.

-nb: I have an [original PS4](https://twitter.com/rmlewisuk/status/736500604705591297)so I can't confirm if this TV works with 4K on the PS4 Pro.
+_nb: I have an [original PS4](https://twitter.com/rmlewisuk/status/736500604705591297) so I can't confirm if this TV works with 4K on the PS4 Pro._